pytorch/test-infra/README.md

 In the event a linter exits non-zero, it will be caught by `lintrunner`and presented as a “general linter failure” with stdout/stderr shown to the user.
 This should be considered a bug in the linter’s implementation of this protocol.

+## Tips for adopting `lintrunner` in a new project

+When adopting lintrunner in a previously un-linted project, it may generate a lot of lint messages.
+You can use the `--output oneline` option to make `lintrunner` display each lint message in its separate line to quickly navigate through them.

+Additionally, you can selectively run specific linters with the `--take` option, like `--take RUFF,CLANGFORMAT`, to focus on resolving specific lint errors, or use `--skip` to skip a long running linter like `MYPY`.

+## GitHub Action

+To use `lintrunner` in a GitHub workflow, you can consider [`lintrunner-action`](https://github.com/justinchuby/lintrunner-action).